hot-meal/coding-guide/README.md

 ### Editor preferences

-Some good settings for your code editor, which help to avoid common code inconsistencies and difficult merges/diffs:
+Settings for your code editor to avoid inconsistencies and messy merges/diffs:

 *   Use double-spaced soft-tabs.
 *   Trim trailing white space on save.